 Seeing that her friend was in trouble, Princess Grace offered her a villa and financial support, until she got her feet on the ground again.
 At the invitation of the Princely couple of Monaco, Josephine Baker performed in the Principality.
 By the way, the Parisian concert dedicated to the 50th anniversary of her career was financed by the Prince of Monaco, Jackie Onassis and Princess Grace.

-Josephine died a few days after her last concert from a brain hemorrhage.
+Josephine died a few days after her last concert, from a brain hemorrhage.
+She passed away on April 12, 1975 (aged 68).
 After the ceremony in Paris, she was buried in the cemetery in Monaco.
 The funeral was attended by Princess Grace herself.
 It was probably at her insistence the great dancer in a banana skirt was buried in the Principality…